 - Federal Funding Accountability and Transparency Act of 2006 (FFATA)

 - Grant closeout process

 In addition, Federal regulations and requirements governing the recording and expenditure of program income, procurement, lobbying, compliance with drug-free workplace requirements, supplanting, and audits are reviewed.
 For more information, please reference the agenda page.

 There is no registration fee for the seminars.
 Seminar attendees are responsible for all costs associated with their participation in the seminar, including transportation, lodging, and meals.

 All 2015 financial management trainings are taking place at the DOJ offices in Washington, DC.
 Seminar participants must be able to provide photo identification to access each training (government issued ID is recommended).
 The facility requires participants to submit to a personal inspection prior to accessing the seminar, and personal belongings are inspected and passed through an X-ray machine.

 Facility personnel are provided with a list of approved participants in advance of the first day of the seminar.
 Only pre-approved participants whose names appear on the registration list are permitted to attend the meeting.
 There is no onsite registration or walk-ins allowed.

 Logistics and Hotel Accommodations

 Participants are responsible for arranging their own transportation.
-As noted on the locations page, the DOJ training location is within easy walking distance of a Washington Metro (subway) station.
+As noted on the logistics page, the DOJ training venue is within easy walking distance of a Washington Metro (subway) station.